SD-Wan: Defining a Software-Defined Wide Area Network

 - Reporting.
 One dashboard contains information for every asset within the enterprise.
 Companies using multiple products right now might be amazed at the quick reporting that stems from a unified product.

 SD-WAN products could be right for your enterprise.
-But you must ensure that everyone working on security throughout the organisation understands what the solutions do and what they do not.
+But you must ensure that everyone working on security throughout the organization understands what the solutions do and what they do not.
 Security gaps may remain, even after you've deployed SD-WAN properly.
 Make sure you're aware of the gaps.

 The Future of SD-WAN